 Master at least two languages

 - Studies suggest multilingual exposure boosts children’s social skills.
 That the same rule apply to programming languages.
 Knowing two programming languages helps a developer open his perspective and think broader.

 Art of closing things

 - If you don’t finish then you’re just busy, not productive.
 It is important that you finish assigned tasks and have good communication.
-Not all finishes are success.
+Not all finishes are a success.
 Failures are a learning that you need to share with others.
-If something is half backed, make a closer at a logical end with findings noted down.
-This helps others pick it without spending the same time again.
-One good article I found is: http://www.jacksimpson.co/finishing-being-productive-busy/
+If something is half baked, make a closer to a logical end with findings noted down.
+This helps someone else pick it without spending the same time again.
+One good article I found is: Web Archive: jacksimpson.co/finishing-being-productive-busy/

 - A mature developer has an attitude towards getting things done.
 Don’t let a few items drag on your plate without a valid reason.
-If there are justifiable reasons for something (like not the right time to work, priority changed, no possible solution exists) try to get consensus around it (within team or with PM) and move the item off the plate.
+If there are justifiable reasons for something (like not the right time to work, priority changed, no possible solution exists) try to get consensus around it (within a team or with PM) and move the item off the plate.
 If new unknowns come up, be prompt, share with the team to revise the estimates/delivery days.
 The bottom line is – without valid reasons, nothing drags on your plate!

 - Right to say no: Know your right to say no to new things when your plate is full and/or few items are dragging.
 You just have two hands and one brain.
 Don’t just take everything to your plate because they are exciting.

-- It’s okay to work on two three slow moving items in parallel.
+- It’s okay to work on two or three slow moving items in parallel.
 This helps to kill boredom and still get things done.
 E.g. architecture discussion for a new project taking 60% of the time can gel with other small tasks like writing few test cases, following up on existing customer issues, or getting a small long pending bug fixed.